What really caused the end of the Catholic Church in England?

 had the powerful effect

-of endorsing mass castration in the same way as would the Mexican
+of endorsing mass castration in the same way as would happen if the Mexican

-government offering to buy cars stolen in the U.S. support the theft of cars in the U.S.
+government offered to buy cars stolen in the U.S.

 Of a hundred castrated boys who could sing only about 2% became successful in choirs.
 The